 Application Elements & Process

-To apply to the Early Career Interdisciplinary Scholars Fellowship Program, please include the following documents/information in your application:
+To access the application portal to apply for the Early Career Interdisciplinary Scholars Fellowship Program, please:

 - Your CV (PDF)

-- A brief 1-2 page statement (PDF or Word doc) addressing the following:
+- A brief 500 word narrative addressing the following:

 - How can SRCD members benefit from learning about your research?